 Mark Zuckerberg, Chief Executive Officer and founder of Facebook, the most successful Social Media platform to date, recently acknowledged that many news articles that people share on Facebook are fake.
 Granted, he seems to think the percentage is small, but he has no idea what the actual number is.

 Mark Zuckerberg Addresses Fake News On Facebook

 Visit NPR to read the whole article.

-Same holds true with websites that allow the general public to post comments, write bad reviews, slander a company, without fact checking.
-The provider of the website assumes no responsibility, conducts little or no followups, and has no journalists on staff to weed out the noise.
-What’s worse, no one is able to get in touch with the owners of these websites.
+Websites that allow the general public to post comments, write bad reviews, slander a company, without fact-checking.
+The provider of the site assumes no responsibility, conducts little or no followups, and has no journalists on staff to weed out the noise.
+What’s worse, no one can get in touch with the owners of these sites.